 Supportive and encouraging parents and caregivers are crucial to developing creativity.
 Positive reinforcement gives children the confidence to explore their thoughts without fear of failure or criticism.

 To achieve a balanced approach to creativity, understanding the importance of balance between the left and right brain is crucial.
-In order to develop and stimulate the right brain for creativity, we’ll explore effective techniques and strategies in this section.
+In order to develop and stimulate the right brain for creativity, let’s explore effective techniques and strategies.

 Unlock your right brain’s creative power!
 Here’s a 4-step guide to help you tap into it.